Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 | Depends on | Select which other dropdown widget you would like to connect with. |
 | If equal | Select which child entry of the **Depends on** field you want to work with and add subordinate entries for it. |

-To create a conditional relationship between two dropdown fields using Country and City as an example:
+To create a conditional relationship between two dropdown lists using Country and City as an example:

 1. Add two dropdown widgets to your form.